8 Refreshing Ways to Keep Cool During the Polish Summer

 default, 8 Refreshing Ways to Keep Cool During the Polish Summer, Summer, Poland, photo: Andrzej Sidor / Forum, full_samer_forum_770.jpg

 The hearty, comforting dishes of Polish cuisine may seem like more of a winter option, but as the temperatures rise and the sun comes out, so do several refreshing summertime specialities.
 Fuschia soup, robust cherries, ruby raspberry syrup and crisp cucumber are only a few of the scrumptious summer treats we list for you below!

 The Polish gazpacho

 Originally, the movement’s goal was to promote cultural beer-drinking in English-style pubs instead of the omnipresent vodka.
-It was an attempt at fighting alcoholism (with the culture of drinking beer).
-Both the humorous name and the disillusionment with Poland's political transformation led some Poles to actually vote for the party.
-The party's appeal was reflected in the popular remark that maybe with the PPPP in power 'things won't be better but for sure they’ll be funnier'.
+It was an attempt at fighting alcoholism (with the culture of drinking beer, well...).
+Both the humourous name and the disillusionment with Poland's political transformation led some Poles to actually vote for the party.
+The party's appeal was reflected in the popular remark that maybe with the PPPP in power 'things sure won't be better but at least they’ll be funnier'.